-GNOME 2.26 is the latest version of the GNOME Desktop: a popular, multi-platform desktop environment for your computer.
+GNOME 2.20 is the latest version of the GNOME Desktop: a popular, multi-platform desktop environment.
 GNOME's focus is ease of use, stability, and first class internationalization and accessibility support.
-GNOME is Free and Open Source Software and provides all of the common tools computer users expect of a modern computing environment, such as email, groupware, web browsing, file management, multimedia, and games.
-Furthermore, GNOME provides a flexible and powerful platform for software developers, both on the desktop and in mobile applications.
+Based on Free and Open Source Software, GNOME provides all of the common tools computer users expect of a modern computing environment, as well as a flexible and powerful platform for software developers.

-The GNOME Desktop is released every six months and contains many new features, improvements, bug fixes, and translations.
-GNOME 2.26 continues this tradition.
-To learn more about GNOME and the qualities that distinguish it from other computer desktop environments (such as usability, accessibility, internationalization, and freedom) visit the About GNOME page on our website.
+The GNOME Desktop is released every six months with many new features, improvements, "bug" fixes and translations, and GNOME 2.20 continues this tradition.
+To learn more about GNOME and the qualities that distinguish it from other computer desktop environments (like usability, accessibility, internationalization and freedom) visit the About GNOME page on our website.

 Join us today and see what a difference you can make.

 GNOME 2.20 includes all of the improvements made in GNOME 2.18 and earlier.
 You can learn more about the changes that happened in GNOME 2.18 from its release notes.

 These 2.20 release notes are available in several languages: Albanian, Catalan, Danish, Dutch, English, French, German, Italian, Japanese, Macedonian, Portuguese (Brazilian), Russian, Spanish, Thai Ukranian, Vietnamese.

 The GNOME Project's focus on users and usability continues in GNOME 2.20 with its hundreds of bug fixes and user-requested improvements.
 The sheer number of enhancements make it impossible to list every change and improvement made but we hope to highlight some of the more exciting user-oriented features in this release of GNOME.